paulmillr/noble-ciphers/README.md

 ### Implemented primitives

-- [Salsa20](https://cr.yp.to/snuffle.html) stream cipher was released in 2005.
+- [Salsa20](https://cr.yp.to/snuffle.html) stream cipher, released in 2005.
 Salsa's goal was to implement AES replacement that does not rely on S-Boxes, which are hard to implement in a constant-time manner.
 Salsa20 is usually faster than AES, a big deal on slow, budget mobile phones.